-On a recent podcast, Oprah, Mindy Kaling and Reese Witherspoon all discussed the one thing that was holding them back.
+On a recent podcast, Oprah, Mindy Kaling and Reese Witherspoon all discussed the one thing holding them back.
 The common response?
 “Not saying no enough,” nodded everyone at the table.

-Do you often find yourself offering to clean up after the party while your colleagues breeze out?
-Or, are you often asked to summarize meeting notes and findings, taking you upwards of a day, while others get the benefit of your valuable time and work?
+Do you often find yourself cleaning up after the party after your colleagues have breezed out?
+Are you often asked to summarize meeting notes, while others get the benefit of your valuable time and work?

-If so, you could be in the “office housework” trap, leaving you out of the “glamour work” game—the type of work leading to value-driven wins that end in yearly raises and promotions.
-In a study by Harvard Business Review, women and people of color, in particular, did more office housework and had less access than their white male counterparts to glamour work like client presentations or building out teams.
+If so, you could be falling victim to the “office housework” trap, cutting you out of “glamour work”—the type of work leading to value-driven wins that end in yearly raises and promotions.
+In a study by Harvard Business Review, women and people of color did more office housework and had less access to glamour work than their white male counterparts.

-On another note, are you often the friend in your group who picks up the slack, chauffeuring kids around town or babysitting in a pinch?
-Are you falling into a vicious cycle where you feel like you can’t say no because you’ve almost become known for these roles?
+Are you often the friend who picks up the slack?
+Do you bear the burden of chauffeuring your (and other people’s) kids around town, in addition to your own daily commute?
+Are you the one who organizes buying gifts for teachers, friends and more?
+Do you feel like you can’t say no because you’ve become known for these roles?

 How can you break the habit?

-Schedule your own projects in before anyone else has time to ask you for favors.
-And if there’s a genuine conflict, it becomes easier to say “no!”
+Schedule your own projects before anyone else has time to ask you for favors.
+If you have a genuine conflict, it’s a whole lot easier to say “no.”

-Bottom line: When you add up all these unconscious “yeses”, you start seeing that the bill is pretty profound.
-Start saying some conscious “nos”, and you’ll start feeling better about your financial health.
+When you add up these unconscious “yesses," you’ll start to see the ways in which the bill is actually pretty profound.
+Start adding in some conscious “nos,” and you might just start to feel better about your financial--and mental--wellbeing.

 Fabric Instant offers accidental death insurance in minutes.